tencentyun/qcloud-documents/product/计算与网络/云服务器/实例/登录 Linux 实例_en.md

 In the Putty dialog window, enter the administrator account ID obtained from the "Prerequisites" step, and press Enter.
 Enter the login password obtained from the "Prerequisites" step, and press Enter to log in.
 ![](//mccdn.qcloud.com/img56a5d47b8b5da.png)

 If the login fails, check if your CVM instance allows inbound traffic over port 22.
-Refer to [Security Group] (/doc/product/213/5221) to check the Port.
-If your CVM is in [Virtual Private Cloud/VPC], check related subnet [Network ACL] (/doc/product/215/5132) as well.
+Refer to [Security Group](/doc/product/213/5221) to check the Port.
+If your CVM is in [Virtual Private Cloud/VPC], check related subnet [Network ACL](/doc/product/215/5132) as well.

 ## Windows system: log in to the Linux instance with an SSH key